sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

     With this configuration, the incoming request is forwarded to the `myapp` application, configured as a destination.
 By default, every route requires OAuth authentication, so the requests to this path will require an authenticated user.

-12. Go to the `python-tutorial` directory and execute:
+12. Go to the `python-tutorial` directory and run:

     ```Bash/Shell
     cf push